cham11ng/face-recognition/README.md

 ## Troubleshooting

-The icon may not apper after you build in you local.
+The icon may not appear after you build in your local.
 Simply checkout `app.css`.

 ## Contributor